 About this artwork

-Of all the Roman emperors, Hadrian (r.
-AD 117–38) is the one whose portrait is most frequently found, across the empire from Britain to Persia, from Asia Minor to Egypt.
-Furthermore, among all his portraits, few equal this likeness in conveying the complex character of the emperor who inherited the Roman world at its greatest extent from Trajan (r.
-AD 98–117).
-Hadrian traveled widely, spending more than half of his twenty-one-year reign outside of Italy visiting the provinces, and he com-missioned buildings, aqueducts, and roads in many cities.
-Citizens responded to his generosity by erecting numerous statues in his honor, and after his death he was deified and revered as a god.
+Of all the Roman emperors, Hadrian (r. a.d.
+117–38) is the one whose portrait is most frequently found, all across the empire from Britain to Persia, from Asia Minor to Egypt.
+Furthermore, among all his portraits, few equal this likeness in conveying the complex character of the emperor who inherited the Roman world at its greatest extent from his fellow Spaniard Trajan (r. a.d.
+98–117).
+Hadrian traveled widely, visiting most of the provinces during the twenty years of his reign, and commissioned buildings, aqueducts, and roads in many cities.
+Citizens responded to Hadrian’s generosity by erecting numerous statues in his honor, and after his death they revered him as a god.

 Hadrian greatly admired the Greeks.
-Unlike previous emperors, who were clean-shaven, he wore a beard, perhaps in emulation of the Greek philosophers whom he so revered.
-Here his closely cropped beard contrasts with the thick, luxurious curls that frame his face.
-The eyes were enlivened through the drilling of pupils and the incising of irises, innovative features that were introduced into portraiture during his reign, likely around AD 130.
+Unlike previous emperors, who were cleanshaven, Hadrian wore a beard, perhaps in emulation of the Greek philosophers whom he so revered.
+Here Hadrian’s closely cropped beard contrasts with the thick, luxurious curls that frame his face.
+This sculpture also features an innovative trend in Roman portraiture: the artist carefully sculpted the irises and pupils of the eyes rather than rendering them in paint as was conventional.

 - Ancient Roman